BISH0808/BISH0808/README.md

 - 👋 Hi, I’m Ildar
 - 👀 I’m interested in new projects in IT and in new technologies in the oil and gas, mining and renewable energy industries.
-- 🌱 I’m currently learning React JS, PostgreSQL.
+- 🌱 I’m currently learning React JS, MongoDB, PostgreSQL.
 - 💞️ I’m looking to collaborate on Python, React JS, PostgreSQL projects
 - 📫 How to reach me
 - https://t.me/BISH0808